Position: Current Benchmarking Hinders Real Progress in Deep Learning for Time Series Forecasting: What Matters in Deep Learning for Time Series Forecasting?

-\subsection{Design dimension 2: Preprocessing and exogenous variables}
+\subsection{Design Dimension 2: Preprocessing and Exogenous Variables}

-Exogenous variables and preprocessing (e.g., scaling, detrending, and methods accounting for seasonality) are ingredients that can have a significant impact on final performance.
-In this section, we discuss how exogenous variables and preprocessing methods have been considered and included inconsistently across popular baselines and benchmarks.
+Exogenous variables and preprocessing (e.g., scaling, detrending, and methods accounting for seasonality) are ingredients that can strongly affect performance.
+Popular architectures adopt many distinct choices regarding both preprocessing and the handling of exogenous variables.
+However, existing benchmarks often compare them directly without accounting for these differences.
 Similar to model configuration, these benchmarking practices further prevent a clear understanding of the reasons behind the observed performances.
-This issue is compounded by the growing trend of comparing newly proposed architectures directly against published results of existing methods, without reproducing those results in this exercise.
-It follows that differences in preprocessing routines become increasingly difficult to isolate and account for.
-To investigate the extent of this problem in recent benchmarks, we focus specifically on the use of exogenous variables.
-For instance, PatchTST, DLinear, and Crossformer do not use covariates by default, while iTransformer does.
-We then evaluate the impact of adding the same covariates~(calendar features, in this case) to some of these baselines and report the outcome of this experiment in \autoref{tab:covariates_comparison_mse}.
-Results show the impact of including covariates on the performance of models such as DLinear, PatchTST, and Crossformer, as well as removing them from iTransformer and the reference Transformer.
-Their effect is more pronounced on some benchmarks while less evident in others. \uline{These results pinpoint another source of uncertainty in interpreting recent benchmarking results; preprocessing steps should be standardized across baselines to ensure that all models have access to the same inputs}.
+Moreover, recent papers often compare newly proposed architectures directly against published results of existing methods, without reproducing them.
+This practice makes it even more difficult to account for differences in preprocessing routines.
+To show the extent of this problem in recent benchmarks, we focus on exogenous variables.
+For instance, PatchTST, DLinear, and Crossformer do not use covariates in the original implementations, while iTransformer does.
+In \autoref{tab:covariates_comparison_mse}, we show the impact of including the same covariates~(calendar features, in this case) to DLinear, PatchTST, and Crossformer, and removing them from iTransformer and the reference Transformer.
+Depending on the dataset, their effects can drastically affect performance, yet benchmarks often compare models that include exogenous variables to those that do not. \begin{positionbox} \textbf{Key takeaway:} \textbf{all methods being compared must be provided with the same input data, including any exogenous variables that can inform the downstream task}.
+Results from new experiments must not be combined with those existing in the literature unless it is possible to ensure an identical evaluation setup~(e.g., through a third-party benchmarking platform). \end{positionbox}

-\subsection{Design dimension 3: Temporal processing}
+\subsection{Design Dimension 3: Temporal Processing}